kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Retries in non-idempotent methods

 Since 1.9.13 NGINX will not retry non-idempotent requests (POST, LOCK, PATCH) in case of an error.
-The previous behavior can be restored using `retry-non-idempotent=true` in the configuration config map.
+The previous behavior can be restored using `retry-non-idempotent=true` in the configuration ConfigMap.